-- Enter an appropriate Profile Name similar to the screen below. - Click Next.
+- Enter an appropriate Profile Name similar to the screen below (Service Provider UDP was used). - Click Next.

-- On the Edit Server Configuration Profile General Tab select Trunk Server from the drop down menu for the Server Type. - On the IP Addresses / FQDN field, enter Alestra's proxy IP address (See figure 1). - Enter 5060 under Port, and select UDP for Transport for both entries. - Click Next.
+- On the Edit Server Configuration Profile General Tab select Trunk Server from the drop-down menu for the Server Type. - On the IP Addresses / FQDN field, 192.168.24.26 (the IP address of the service provider SIP proxy server.
+This information was provided by CenturyLink). - Enter 5100 under Port, and select UDP for Transport (The port number was provided by CenturyLink). - Click Next.